kiotseaeton123/crawler-2.0/README.md

 - Robots txt cached in singleton class, disallowed links are filtered at creation of Webpage instance

-- example project crawls wiki's Special:Random/Categories namespace and subsequent links, extracts all users in edit history of each topic and creates a User instance for each contributor
+- example project crawls wiki's Special:Random/Categories namespace and subsequent links, extracts all users in edit history of each topic, creates a User instance for each contributor, and resolves network address of anonymous contributors

-- working on geolocation resolver for anonymous contributors, whose username is stored as an IP address

 ## Instructions
 1. crawlers written in different languages, so clone branch of interest